 - First off, they are super simple to make!

-- Secondly, they are good for you!
+- Secondly, this recipe is good for you.
 Unlike traditional jello, this recipe contains no hidden and processed ingredients.

-- This recipe is naturally refined sugar free, paleo, gluten free, AIP, autoimmune protocol friendly and dairy free.
+- This recipe is naturally refined sugar free, paleo, gluten free, AIP, autoimmune protocol friendly, gluten free, soy free, nut free, and dairy free.

 - If you want to learn more about gelatin, check out my recipe about How To Make A Gelatin Egg.